th3cyb3rc0p/YourNextBugTip/RECON/Shodan.md

 # Shodan Recon (THE ULTRA INSTINCT BBH MODE)
+GOKU got ULTRA INSTINCT because of learning and practicing, he is not legendary Super Saiyan.
+Right?
+Goku has to go through from lots of fighting, struggle and powerful enemies
 ### Basic Recon Commands
 Command         | Purpose
 ----------------|-----------------------------------
 port            | Search by specific port